Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Introduction

-Even for a simple example of a set without positive reach, our algorithm achieves surprisingly good results (with relative deviations of less than 3\% in the eigenvalues of the interfacial tensors, see Table \ref{table:cuttedRect}).
-Since such precision is not theoretically substantiated, we also introduce an alternative method to estimate interfacial tensors, for which we are able to prove that it is asymptotically unbiased even for finite unions of compact sets with positive reach.
+Even for a set without positive reach, our algorithm achieves surprisingly good results with relative deviations of less than 3\% in the eigenvalues of the interfacial tensors, see Table \ref{table:cuttedRect}, at least for the simple example of a rectangular shell.
+Since such precision is not theoretically substantiated, we also introduce an alternative method, here called Voronoi-FD algorithm, to estimate interfacial tensors, for which we are able to prove that its corresponding estimator is asymptotically unbiased for a large class of sets, including parallel sets of compact sets or finite unions of compact sets with positive reach (see Theorem \ref{cor4.5:convergence}).

-Together with the paper, we publish an open-source python package including both methods.
+Together with the paper, we publish an open-source python package \cite{VorominkCode} including both methods.
 It is the first implementation of Minkowski tensors that we know of that can be applied to any dimension.
-It can also be applied to any discrete representation of the set, i.e., not only for pixelated images, but representations using non-cubic lattice or even random point patterns.
-The last generalization is especially helpful in high dimensions, where similar to numerical integration, lattice representations may converge too slowly.
-Details on the algorithm, implementation, and suitable choices of parameters are discussed in Sections~\ref{sec:descrpt}--\ref{sec:choice}.
+It can also be applied to any discrete representation of the set, i.e., not only for pixelated images but representations using non-cubic lattice or even random point patterns.
+The last generalization is especially helpful in high dimensions, where, similarly to numerical integration, lattice representations may converge too slowly.

+In Section~\ref{sec:prelim}, we provide an introduction to integral geometry and specifically to Minkowski tensors.
+In Section~\ref{sec:asymptotics}, we first further explain and illustrate the main theoretical foundations from geometric measure theory and then establish two results required for the algorithms presented in Section \ref{sec:Algorithms}.
+Details on the algorithm, its theoretical foundation, implementation, and suitable choices of parameters are discussed in Sections~\ref{sec:VoronoiTensorEstimation}--\ref{sec:choice}.

-We demonstrate the reliability of our methods for simple geometric test cases in Sections~\ref{sec:4.4} and \ref{sec:4.5}.
+We demonstrate the reliability of our methods for simple geometric test cases in Sections~\ref{sec:ConvexTests} and \ref{sec:NonconvexTests} (see also Table \ref{table:Cor4.1}).
 For a stochastic test case, we apply our estimator to a classic example of random convex sets, isotropic random polytopes (see Section~\ref{sec:beta}), both in theory (see Section~\ref{sec:betatheo}) and simulations (see Section~\ref{sec:betasim}).